msadeedashraf/python-code-1025-am/Assignments.md

 P6.
 Create a square root or cube of a number.
 P7.
 Convert the day05/functions.py using lambda expression P8.
 Refactor the day06/sort.py by using a loop to take the input from the user.
 Also announce the grade based on their average score (90% or more A, 85% or more B+, 80% or more B,.....).
+P9.
+Create a 4 function calculator using inheritance

 Sort files based on their extension type. [to begin with you can use txt, doc, ppt, jpg...]
 Sort files based on their extension type. [to begin with you can use txt, doc, ppt, jpg...] and move them into appropriate folders [month and year] based on their creation date.